neumino/neumino.github.io/movies.md

-### Amateur
+### I Am Not an Easy Man
-*Released on 2018-04-06, vote average 6.3*
+*Released on 2018-04-13, vote average 6.7*

-14-year-old basketball phenom Terron Forte has to navigate the under-the-table world of amateur athletics when he is recruited to an elite NCAA prep school.
+The chauvinist Damien wakes up in a world where women and men have their roles reversed in society, and everything is dominated by women.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/0cQ3sBXpNtw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2bFHdkzqSZA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>